Priming (media): Political media priming

 Political media priming is "the process in which the media attend to some issues and not others and thereby alter the standards by which people evaluate election candidates".
 A number of studies have demonstrated that there is a dimension of powerful media effects that goes beyond agenda setting.
 In 1982, Iyengar, Peters, and Kinder first identified this added dimension as the “priming effect.”
 The theory is founded on the assumption that people do not have elaborate knowledge about political matters and do not take into account all of what they do know when making political decisions — they must consider what more readily comes to mind.
 Through drawing attention to some aspects of politics at the expense of others, the media might help to set the terms by which political judgments are reached, including evaluations of political figures.
-Priming happens when news media suggests to audiences ways and specific issues that should be used to evaluate the performance of leaders and governments.
+Priming happens when news media suggest to audiences ways and specific issues that should be used to evaluate the performance of leaders and governments.

 Priming is often discussed in tandem with agenda-setting theory.
 The reason for this association is two-fold.
 The first, per Hastie & Park, is that both theories revolve around salient information recall, operating on the idea that people will use information that is most readily available when making decisions.
 The second, per Iyengar and Kinder, is that priming is latter part of a two-fold process with agenda-setting that takes place over time.
 Once agenda setting has made an issue salient, priming is the process by which "mass media can... shape the considerations that people take into account when making judgements about political candidates or issues".
 In short, both theories point to ease of accessibility of information in one's mind but priming is something that can occur over a period of time after exposure to a given media segment.

 Researchers also analyze the impact of political media priming through news.
 Early findings indicated that political media served to prime audience members, however researchers argue this is due to the increased availability over political media rather than priming.
 Rather than analyzing media affecting what people think about, researchers switched their focus to analyzing how political media affects perceived presidential performance.

+In addition to the connection to agenda-setting and presidential evaluations, political media priming also shows how different coverage can affect audiences due to their characteristics and media environments.
+Individuals that strongly take a partisan side or that may have a stronger belief system tend to be more susceptible to primes when the new information is filtered based on their existing attitudes.
+As media takes new forms, such as online social media platforms, people are more likely to be shown news that aligns with their beliefs because of algorithms, which can strengthen priming effects.
+As a result, priming does more than just influencing how people judge politics, it can also lead groups to become more polarized by strengthening the divisions when evaluating leaders and political results.